pgEdge/pgedge-helm/docs/installation-usage.md

 ### Checking Status

 You can view the status of a cluster with this command.
-The section labeled “Unmanaged Replication Slot Status” shows the Spock replication slots:
+The section labeled "Unmanaged Replication Slot Status" shows the Spock replication slots:

 ```shell
 kubectl cnpg status pgedge-n1 -v